qub Protocol Specification

 Baseline (unsigned text qub): version = 0x01, content_type = 0x01, sig_alg = 0x00, all Option fields absent.

-Other v1 configurations: content_type = 0x03 (pact body, see §6.1); sig_alg = 0x01 (ML-DSA-65) with author_signature and author_pubkey present (see §9.3); cosigner_pubkey and cosigner_signature present together for cosigned pacts (see §9.7).
+Other v1 configurations: content_type = 0x03 (pact body, see §6.1); sig_alg = 0x01 (ML-DSA-65) with author_signature and author_pubkey present (see §9.3); cosigner_pubkey and cosigner_signature present together for cosigned pacts (see §9.7); reply_to set to the parent qub's qub_id for reply-chain qubs (see §9.3 for the signature-scope implications).

 2.3 SealedQub (Canonical Wire Format)